exonum/rfcs/0000-template.md

 [how-we-teach-this]: #how-we-teach-this

 What names and terminology work best for these concepts and why?
-How is this idea best presented—as a continuation of existing Exonum concepts, or as a wholly new one?
+How is this idea best presented — as a continuation of existing Exonum concepts, or as a wholly new one?

 Would the acceptance of this proposal change how Exonum is presented to new users